 From a purely physical perspective, these service providers face the same challenges as enterprises.
 They have to optimize power efficiency, keep equipment cooled, mitigate risks, and adapt to constantly changing requirements.

-There are, however, three reasons why service providers need to be especially diligent when it comes to optimizing physical management of their data center facilities:
+There are, however, three reasons why service providers need to be especially diligent when it comes to optimizing the physical management of their data center facilities: